brotkrueml/typo3-feed-generator/Documentation/API/Index.rst

 .. php:class:: Item

-   The class implements the :php:`Brotkrueml\FeedGenerator\Feed\ItemInterface` and can be used to collect the items for a feed.
+   The class implements the :php:`Brotkrueml\FeedGenerator\Feed\ItemInterface` and can be used to define an item for a feed.

    .. php:method:: __construct